-- (e) Transfer of copyright to the employee.
+(e) Transfer of copyright to the employee.
 When copyright is owned by the University in accordance with the provisions of this Article, the originating employee of the Work may request of the Vice President of Research that ownership be transferred to the employee.
-Such request shall be granted if it does not: - (1) violate any legal obligations of or to the University; - (2) limit appropriate uses of the Work by the University; - (3) create a conflict of interest for the employee; and - (4) otherwise conflict with specific goals of the University.
+Such request shall be granted if it does not:

+- 147 (1) violate any legal obligations of or to the University; - 148 (2) limit appropriate uses of the Work by the University; - 149 (3) create a conflict of interest for the employee; and - 150 (4) otherwise conflict with specific goals of the University.

-18.4 Inventions.
+151 18.4 Inventions.

-- (a) Independent Inventive Efforts.
+(a) Independent Inventive Efforts.
 All Inventions made outside the field or discipline in which the employee is employed by the University, and for which no appreciable University Support has been used, are the property of the employee, subject to 35 U.S.C.
 115, who has the right to determine the disposition of such property and revenue derived from such property.
+The employee and the University's representative may agree that the patent for such Invention be pursued by the University and the licensing or assignment proceeds shared.

+159 (b) University-Supported Efforts.
+Inventions made in the field or discipline in 160 which the employee is employed by the University, or by using University 161 Support, are the property of the University and the employee shall share in the 162 licensing or assignment proceeds therefrom.
+Such Inventions and related rights 163 shall be the property of the University and are hereby assigned to the University 164 by the employee.
+If the University decides to patent, develop and market the 165 Invention, all costs of the patent application and related activities, including those 166 which lead to active licensed production, shall be paid from University funds.

+2024-2027 CBA

-The employee and the University's representative may agree that the patent for such Invention be pursued by the University and the proceeds shared. - (b) University-Supported Efforts.
-Inventions made in the field or discipline in which the employee is employed by the University, or by using University Support, are the property of the University and the employee shall share in the proceeds therefrom.
-Such Inventions and related rights shall be the property of the University and are hereby assigned to the University by the employee.
-If the University decides to patent, develop and market the Invention, all costs of the patent application and related activities, including those which lead to active licensed production, shall be paid from University funds.
-These costs shall be recovered before any division of patent or license revenue is made between the University and the employee. - (c) Private or Industrially Sponsored Efforts.
-Except in unusual cases, Inventions developed in the course of privately or industrially sponsored research (also University-Supported Efforts) are the property of the University.
-The sponsor may be accorded the first option to negotiate an exclusive license, in which case the term of exclusivity and the compensation shall be negotiated at the time the Invention is made or under the provisions of the University's policy on copyrights and patents.
-If the sponsor exercises this option, the University generally retains royalty-free license rights to use the Invention or discovery for its own purposes. - (d) Outside Activity.
-An employee may, in accordance with the Conflict of Interest or Commitment and Outside Activity Article, engage in outside activity, including employment pursuant to a consulting agreement.
-All Inventions arising from authorized
+167 These costs shall be recovered before any division of license and assignment168 revenue is made between the University and the employee.

+169 (c) Private or Industrially Sponsored Efforts.
+Except in unusual cases, 170 Inventions developed in the course of privately or industrially sponsored research 171 (also University-Supported Efforts) are the property of the University.
+The sponsor 172 may be accorded the first option to negotiate an exclusive license, in which case 173 the term of exclusivity and the compensation shall be negotiated at the time the 174 Invention is made or under the provisions of the University's policy on copyrights 175 and patents.
+If the sponsor exercises this option, the University generally retains 176 royalty-free license rights to use the Invention or discovery for its own purposes.